 How Clinics and GPs Across Australia Are Adapting

-The RACGP has urged practitioners to update their prescribing protocols immediately.
-Doctors must now screen patients for depression, clarify contraception needs before initiating Mounjaro, and educate users about recognising early psychological changes.
-Many clinics expect longer appointments and more structured follow-ups, reflecting the shift toward proactive mental-health protection.
+In response, the Royal Australian College of General Practitioners has urged practitioners to update their prescribing protocols without delay.
+As part of this shift, doctors must now screen patients for depression, clarify contraception needs before initiating Mounjaro, and actively educate users on how to recognise early psychological changes.
+Consequently, many clinics anticipate longer consultations and more structured follow-up schedules.
+Overall, these changes reflect a clear move toward proactive mental-health protection rather than reactive intervention.

 Why the TGA Acted Now Instead of Waiting for More Data